Maine Woods Pellet Company Tour

 This hammermill grinds the dried wood up even further, into a sawdust-like material.
 At this point the wood is at about 8% moisture.
 From the dry hammermill, the wood is pulled by the milled material fan

 into another cyclone and airlock.
 The wood then drops into the distribution screw which fills 4 bins.
 The fuel feed bin and three pellet machine feed bins.

 The pellet machine feed bins meter out the supply of wood that is fed into the conditioner which in turn delivers the wood into the pellet machine.
 The wood is then compressed and forced through small tapered holes creating wood pellets.

-These pellets drop into a transfer screen which shakes and sifts the pellets, delivering the pellets into a bucket elevator and the dust into the dust recovery system.
+These pellets drop into a transfer screen which shakes the pellets, delivering the pellets into a bucket elevator and the dust into the dust recovery system.
 The bucket elevator dumps the pellets into the cooling bin where they are cooled and then delivered to one of the two 500-ton storage silos.

 The dried wood in the main section of the fuel bin is at 8% moisture but the dust in the front has been squeezed through the pellet machines and is at only 5% moisture.
 The wood and dust in this bin are where the dryer gets its fuel.
 The wood and dust from this bin drops into the fuel hammermill - to ensure that all of it is a fine dust - and is then blown into the burner.

 When the pellets pass through the shaker screen, they are either diverted to the North Silo for bulk shipment or to the bagging machine where they are metered out into 40 pound bags, stacked into 1-ton pallets, and wrapped for retail sale.